tim37021/NANA_VULKAN/README.md

 Currently c++ demo is finish.
 I will finish C version demo soon :-)

+I've marked and comment on every important code. simply search "**MODIFIED BY TIM**"

 ## Threading in Vulkan is delightful.
 WATCH!
 ```cpp
 Demo demo;